How to Register a Company in India? | Register A Company

 Types of Companies

-According to Section 2 (68) of the Companies Act, 2013, a private limited company is a company whose Article of Association (AoA) restricts the transfer of shares, including preventing the public from subscribing to the same.
+According to Section 2 (68) of the Companies Act, 2013, a Private Limited Company Registration in India is a company whose Article of Association (AoA) restricts the transfer of shares, including preventing the public from subscribing to the same.
 In brief, it is a privately owned business entity, which is generally owned by non-governmental organizations.

 Benefits of a Private Limited Company